These are the four people launching on SpaceX's first ISS space tourism mission | News Channel 3-12

 SpaceX is heading back to the launch pad, this time to put a group of four private citizens into orbit for a first-of-its-kind trip to the International Space Station.

-The trip was put together by Axiom, a private startup that’s booking rides with SpaceX and coordinating flights to the ISS for anyone who can afford it.
+The trip was put together by Axiom Space, a private startup that’s booking rides with SpaceX and coordinating flights to the ISS for anyone who can afford it.

 The passengers on this trip — which includes former NASA astronaut Michael Lopez-Alegría, who will command the mission as an Axiom employee, and three paying customers — are slated to take off from Kennedy Space Center in Florida on Wednesday at 12:05 pm ET.
 They’ll ride inside a SpaceX Crew Dragon capsule, the same capsule that SpaceX has used to carry NASA astronauts to the ISS already.
 The capsule rides to orbit on top of one of SpaceX’s 230-foot-tall Falcon 9 rockets.